 Ride share wisely

-It’s easy to get lost in a crowd, so designate one of your friends as your travel BFF/buddy wherever you are—at a party, beach or seeing sights.
+It’s easy to get lost in a crowd, consider designating one of your friends as your travel BFF/buddy wherever you are—at a party, beach or seeing sights.
 Keep an eye on your buddy at all times and don’t leave anywhere without them.
+Try adding your friends and family to your “Find my Friends” feature on your phone for the duration of the trip to make it easier to keep taps on each other.

 Carry ID and an insurance card with you at all times, and consider changing the lock screen of your phone to show your name and emergency contact number.

-Enroll in the State DepartmentsSmart Traveler Enrollment Program (STEP)link opens in a new window to receive travel information and alerts about the places you are visiting.
+Enroll in the State DepartmentsSmart Traveler Enrollment Program (STEP) to receive travel information and alerts about the places you are visiting.

 Protect your assets

-Use the hotel safe for your ID, credit cards, passport (if abroad), cash, jewelry (better yet, leave bling at home), cameras and personal devices.
-When you’re out and about keep your cash, ID and keys secure and out of site.
+Use the hotel safe to store your ID, credit cards, passport (if abroad), cash, jewelry (better yet, leave bling at home), cameras and personal devices.
+When you’re out and about keep your cash, ID and keys secure.

 Know and follow all rules for drinking, including how old you have to be to drink and where drinking is allowed.
 Always keep an eye on your drink, whether or not it’s alcoholic, and don’t accept drinks from strangers.
 Know your limits and know that binge drinking or keeping up isn’t required for a fun spring break.
 Consider a designated non-drinker from your group for each night so someone can stay alert and make sure everyone gets home safely.